piotrmaliga-git/My-Best-Photos--Masonry-grid/README.md

-# My Best Photos (Masonry grid) (1.0.0 release)
+# My Best Photos (Masonry grid) (1.5.0 release)

-I have created a simple website based on a Masonry grid created from my photos.
-Project is based on HTML and CSS.
-I used media queries as well to display my project on any kind of hardware.
+I have created a simple website based on a Masonry grid with my photos.

+### Project design:

+- The HTML and CSS/SASS structure was based on the BEM methodology.
+- The layout of the website is hinged on the Masonry grid.
+- For faster page loading, photos are displayed using the Imagekit.io website.
+- The responsiveness of the website was implemented using the Mobile First Design method.

 ## Technologies